Percival Spearman Wilkinson

-Major-General Sir Percival Spearman Wilkinson (5 July 1865 – 4 November 1953) was a British Army officer who served as colonel of the Northumberland Fusiliers from 1915 to 1935.
+Major-General Sir Percival Spearman Wilkinson (5 July 1865 – 4 November 1953) was a British Army officer who served as colonel of the Northumberland Fusiliers from 1915 to 1935 and commanded the 50th (Northumbrian) Division for over two years during World War I.

+Early life

+Percival Spearman Wilkinson was born in County Durham in July 1865.
+He received his formal education at Uppingham School, Rutland, a prestigious public school.

-Military career
+Early military career

-Wilkinson was commissioned as a lieutenant into the 3rd (Militia) Battalion of the Northumberland Fusiliers (later the Royal Northumberland Fusiliers) on 10 November 1883.
+Unlike many of his future contemporaries, Wilkinson did not attend the Royal Military College, Sandhurst.
+Instead, his military career began when he commissioned as a lieutenant into the 3rd (Militia) Battalion, Northumberland Fusiliers (later the Royal Northumberland Fusiliers), on 10 November 1883.
+He transferred to the Regular Army on 28 April 1886.

 He was promoted to captain in January 1895.
-He was seconded for service with the Colonial Office in October 1897 and to brevet major in July 1899.
+He was seconded for service with the Colonial Office in October 1897 and "served in West Africa on operations on the Niger" and received promotion to brevet major in July 1899.

+In 1900 he served "on operations in Ashanti, where he was wounded".

 He was promoted to major, on augmentation, in July 1900, was made a brevet lieutenant colonel in January 1901, a brevet colonel in February 1904, and, upon being made a substantive colonel and temporary brigadier general in September 1909, became inspector general of the Royal West African Frontier Force at the same time.

-Promoted to major-general on 8 August 1912, he served as commander of the 1st Secunderabad Infantry Brigade, part of the 9th (Secunderabad) Division, on internal security duties in India, taking over from Major General Francis George Bond in November 1913.
-He was appointed a Companion of the Order of the Bath in January 1914.
+Promoted to major general on 8 August 1912, he served as general officer commanding (GOC) of the 1st Secunderabad Infantry Brigade, part of the 9th (Secunderabad) Division, on internal security duties in India, taking over command from Major General Francis George Bond in November 1913.
+He was appointed a Companion of the Order of the Bath (CB) and Companion of the Order of St Michael and St George (CMG) in January 1914 in the 1914 New Year Honours.

-He then served as general officer commanding (GOC) of the 50th (Northumbrian) Division in place of Major General The Earl of Cavan on the Western Front from August 1915 until February 1918 during the First World War.
-He was appointed a Knight Commander of the Order of St Michael and St George in June 1917.
-After relinquishing command of the 50th, he was returned to Britain and made inspector of musketry.